timescale/docs/use-timescale/security/read-only-role.md

 ### Creating a read-only user

+1. Connect to your database as the `tsdbadmin` user.

 1. At the psql prompt, create the new role:

     ```sql
     CREATE ROLE readaccess;
     ```

-1. Grant the appropriate permissions for the role, as required:
+1. Grant the appropriate permissions for the role, as required.
+For example, to grant `SELECT` permissions to a specific table, use:

     ```sql
-    GRANT CONNECT ON DATABASE tsdb TO readaccess;
+    GRANT SELECT ON <TABLE_NAME> TO readaccess;
+    ```

+    To grant `SELECT` permissions to all tables in a specific schema, use:

+    ```sql
-    GRANT SELECT ON ALL TABLES IN SCHEMA public TO readaccess;
+    GRANT SELECT ON ALL TABLES IN SCHEMA <SCHEMA_NAME> TO readaccess;
     ```

 1. Create a new user: